Oyinkay/alx-system_engineering-devops/README.md

-This is about engineering devops
+This task is about input and output of shell redirection